 It goes without saying that parents want to protect their children from harm, and see them develop into healthy, happy adults.
-It is therefore extremely difficult to witness the affect that bullying can have on a child.
+It is therefore very distressing to witness the affect that bullying can have on a child.

-The most important thing to remember is that with firm, immediate action, young people will move past bullying and overcome the emotional scars it leaves behind.
+The most important thing to remember is that with firm, immediate action, young people can be supported through a bullying situation.
 While individual experiences will influence the way your child is affected, in general, there are some universal steps all parents should take to support their child through bullying.

 Have an open conversation